Frequently Asked Questions

 Do you have a non-discrimination policy?

-Balance: Food and Nutrition serves clients without regard to sex, gender, race, ethnicity, age, education, disabilty status, sexual orientation, gender identity, religion, veteran status, or national origin.
-Stephanie is happy to work with client who need voice memos or similar supports.
+Balance: Food and Nutrition serves clients without regard to sex/gender, race, ethnicity, age, education, disability status, sexual orientation, gender identity, religion, veteran status, or national origin.
+Stephanie is happy to work with clients who need voice memos or similar supports.
 Due to the small size of my practice, the only language available is English.